fabricix/MPM-Geomechanics/README.md

 cmake --build .
 ```

-This command will generate an .exe file named `MPM-Test.exe`.
+These commands will generate a .exe file named `MPM-Test.exe`.